KhronosGroup/SPIRV-Tools/README.md

 * `spirv-reduce` - the standalone reducer
   * `<spirv-dir>/tools/reduce`

+Run `spirv-reduce --help` to see how to specify interestingness.

 ### Control flow dumper tool

 The control flow dumper prints the control flow graph for a SPIR-V module as a